 Course Requirements Checklist

-There will be 3 traditional opportunities for discussion participation to be graded on topics provided in Blackboard.
+There will be 3 traditional opportunities for discussion participation to be graded on topics.
 The traditional posts can be edited but not removed, and file attachments are discouraged.
-The student will present his or her own informed opinion on the assigned topic forums in at least a 400–600-word thread (with citations to support assertions for full credit).
+The student will present his or her own informed opinion on the assigned topic forums in at least a 400–600-word thread (with scholarly citations to support assertions for full credit).
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
 Each reply must be at least 200 words.
-Minimums listed must not be the student’s maximum—minimal participation means a minimally passing grade.
 Both the thread and the replies must cite course-specific and non-course-specific material.

-Discussion Board Photo Submissions: In addition to the 3 traditional discussion boards, there will also be 3 photo submissions where the student will post to the Discussion Board Forum.
+In addition to the 3 traditional discussions, there will also be 3 photo submissions where the student will post photograph(s) to the Discussion.

-The student will draw from the textbook and presentations and develop 1 latent fingerprint on a paper surface using magnetic powder.
+The student will draw from the Learn items and develop one (1) latent fingerprint on a paper surface using magnetic powder.
 Upon completion, the student will practice photographing his or her latent fingerprint that has been developed and attempt to classify the print by referring to the textbook and presentations.
 One close-up photograph of the developed print (with scale) will be submitted along with the attempted classification of a Loop, Whorl, or Arch.

-The student will submit a single photo taken with an extended shutter speed in a dark environment and use a light source (such as a flashlight) to paint the dark scene making it bright.
-The purpose of this exercise is to simulate an overall photograph of a crime scene with low light conditions.
+The student will submit a single photo taken with an extended shutter speed in a large dark environment and use a light source (such as a flashlight) to paint the dark scene making it bright.
+The purpose of this exercise is to simulate an overall photograph of a crime scene with low light conditions and to better learn how to use an extended shutter speed to capture more light and overcome the darkness.